icpc/ccs-specs/Contest_API.md

     awards, commentary;
   - Aggregate data: scoreboard, event-feed.

-Metadata is data about the API.
-These are not included in the event feed and are always required to be available.
+Metadata is data about the API, and these are the only required API endpoints.
+These are not included in the event feed.
 The access endpoint specifies which other endpoints are offered by the API.

 Configuration is normally set before contest start.
 Is not expected to, but could occasionally be updated during a contest.
 It does not have